-Independent School District No. 763's responses to the findings identified in our audit are described in the accompanying Summary of Findings and Responses.
-We did not audit Independent School District No. 763's responses and, accordingly, we express no opinion on them.
+Independent School District No. 763's responses to the findings identified in our audit are described in the accompanying schedule of findings and responses.
+Independent School District No. 763's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.